yanivle/yanivle.github.io/_posts/2024-02-23-fast_minbpe.md

 ## The Leap

-I needed a data structure that can represent an ordered array, supporting the same ops as a basic doubly-linked list in O(1):
+I needed a data structure that can represent an ordered array, supporting almost the same ops as a basic doubly-linked list in O(1):
  - `append(x)`: appends x to the end.
  - `delete(n)`: removes node n.
  - `start(x)`: returns the first node.